 Some have reservations about their fit and sound quality.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Truly wireless earbuds are in-ear headphones that use the power of Bluetooth connectivity along with other advanced digital wireless technology to offer a completely wireless listening experience.
-It used to be that wireless simply meant being free of a headphone jack.
-Now users can pair independent earbuds to one or more audio sources and take calls, listen to music, or record voice notes from sometimes completely unnoticeable earpieces.
+Truly wireless earbuds are in-ear headphones that use the power of Bluetooth connectivity, along with other advanced digital wireless technology, to offer a completely wireless listening experience.
+In the past, wireless simply meant freedom from a headphone jack.
+Now users can pair independent earbuds to one or more audio sources and take calls, listen to music, or record voice notes from, sometimes, unnoticeable earpieces.

 Styles of these earbuds may vary from those that hook over the ear for extra stability to others that are so well designed they can maintain an extremely low profile and remain firmly placed in the ear, undetected by the casual observer.

 Truly wireless earbuds won’t have any wires connecting them to your device or each other.
 Most bud styles are designed to fit comfortably inside your ear.
 Others will sport a hook that wraps around the outside of your ear for additional support.
 You’ll have to consider your activity level and how snug you’ll need your buds to fit.
 Many of the inner-ear-style earbuds claim they will remain secure, even during vigorous physical activity, and many newer models have gotten increasingly better at this.